 - Courses cannot be run for under 18 year olds unless they are accompanied for the duration of the course by their parent, guardian or teacher or their parent consents to their participation and their experience is deemed appropriate for the demands of the course.

-- High Mountain Guides accept no liability for customers personal property lost or damaged during a course.
+- High Mountain Guides accept no liability for customers’ personal property lost or damaged during a course.

 - Customers must expect to be involved in adventurous, physically and mentally demanding activities.
 You should be prepared for this and be in good general health.
 You should complete the medical section of this form and declare any further relevant medical information arising between booking and the course commencing.

-- You should be fully aware that mountaineering and off piste skiing are risky activities and accept the possibility that you may be injured or even killed whilst in the mountains or on the crags.
+- You should be fully aware that climbing, mountaineering and off piste skiing are genuinely adventurous and risky activities and accept the possibility that you may be injured or even killed whilst in the mountains or on the crags.
 Whilst undertaking a course helps to minimise these risks, by improving your skill levels, it does not eliminate them.
 You should not book, or go into the mountains, if you do not fully understand and accept the risks inherent in mountaineering and climbing.
 Alpine and expedition mountaineering, in particular, can involve objective hazards beyond the control of your Guide.

 - You should also be aware that mountaineering is highly subject to local weather and conditions and whilst every effort will be made to meet your course aims sometimes this will not be safe or practical.
 In this event every effort will be made to offer suitable alternatives but no refunds will be available.

 - It is the customer’s responsibility to obtain their own appropriate insurance prior to the course.
 This must cover emergency search and rescue and medical expenses and specifically include the relevant activities you are undertaking.
-You must bring the relevant insurance certificate with you to show your Guide prior to the start of the course.

 - Any contract between the client and High Mountain Guides shall be governed in all respects by English Law.
 Only English Courts shall have jurisdiction in relation to any claim or dispute arising out of or connected with any such contract.